fiugd/beta/layout/layout.md

 - [ ] settings icon + menu
 	- fullscreen triggers from menu(page) context
 	- action bar: settings icon -> menu -> fullscreen
-- [ ] editor should no longer handle tabs
-	- ie. `Could not find a tab named .test.html to update`
-	- at least should tolerate tabs not existing
 - [ ] create build for /dist/layout (or for fiug page in general)
 - [ ] handle hotkeys
 - [ ] close tabs en masse